bredelings/BAli-Phy/TODO/CommandLineModel.md

 When converting back to annotated `ptree`, restore the old field layout exactly.

 ## Phase 5: Add Round-Trip And Invariant Tests

+Use the focused Meson test executable `src/model-expr-test` for these tests.
+This keeps AST/converter/typechecker/codegen parity checks close to `src/models` before the main `bali-phy` tests depend on the new representation.

 Before changing behavior, add tests for: